CONTROLLED UNCLASSIFIED INFORMATION

 Our help desk operating hours are 0830-1630 Monday through Friday.
 For routine AEAS assistance, we recommend you send an email with a description of your issue and your contact information to usarmy.leavenworth.cac.mbx.aeas-helpdesk@army.mil.
-For emergency AEAS assistance, please call our help desk at 520-669-3011 (Please leave a message with a call back number and a brief description of the problem).
 We will respond to your request as quickly as possible.
 Thank you.

 FAQ: